Nitping/notablog/_posts/rescue-ens-names/2022-01-01-rescue-ens-names.md

 The problem being how does the hacked user send ether to the compromised account to fund the transaction of saving our tokens?

+# The solution:

-# Enter Flashbots bundles & sponsored transactions:
+Enter Flashbots bundles & sponsored transactions:
 [https://github.com/flashbots/searcher-sponsored-tx](https://github.com/flashbots/searcher-sponsored-tx)

 Sponsored transactions allow for one address to pay for the fees of another address's transaction by paying the miner directly using